OtisPresley/control4-mediaplayer/README.md

 ## Troubleshooting
 - **“All zones are already configured for host:port.”**
   → You’ve used all channels for the selected Amp Size.
 - **“Channel X is already configured on host:port.
 Next available is Y.”**
   → Select Y or another free channel.
 - **“Channel must be between 1 and N.”**
   → Adjust the channel or set the correct Amp Size.
-- **Fields don’t appear until I toggle “Add Zones in Bulk”.**
+- **Fields don’t appear until after I toggle “Add Zones in Bulk”.**
   → Expected: forms re-render after you press **Submit** once.
 - Integration not appearing in “Add Integration” screen?
   → Verify `custom_components/control4_mediaplayer` is correctly placed and `manifest.json` has `domain: control4_mediaplayer`.
 - After updating this integration’s code, bump `"version"` in `manifest.json` and restart HA.
 - If UI looks stale, hard-refresh your browser (**Shift+F5**).

----

-## Migration from `configuration.yaml`
-- YAML platform entries are no longer needed.
-- UI-based entries create **unique IDs** and persist your devices/entities in the registry.
-- Remove legacy YAML to avoid duplication.

 ---